The Goddess Will Rise. (Border Less by Namrata Poddar)

 The stories lash out at the patriarchy, particularly the last one, “Kundalini” which evokes the anger of the goddess.
 Yet, in this expanse of alienation and frustration, there are moments of tenderness and grace.
 Through it all, women compromise, bide their time, and build a life, longing for the day when they and the goddess will rise.
 But first, their stories must be told.
 And that Border Less does, with distinction.

-Note from Raji: This review will appear in India Currents in late March.
+Note from Raji: This review was published in India Currents in March 2022.